 There are two things that are part of your home or commercial building that often receive the most neglect: the roof and the siding.

 For your roof, you need to make sure you build with quality materials.
 Quality materials are more likely to stand up to the harsh outdoor environment.
 So when replacing a shingle roof, make sure you are using trusted shingle brands.

 When it comes to siding, this exterior material layer offers the building protection to ward off moisture as well as hot and cold temperatures to keep your place safe from the outdoor elements.
 However, rot and decay from negligence, pests, and age can quickly leave your building exposed.

 There are many different types of siding out on the market.
 Wood siding has been a popular choice for centuries as people enjoy the natural look of wood while taking advantage of its benefits as it can come in clapboards and beveled siding.
+There’s even wood roofing options like cedar shakes or cedar shingles.
 The durability and strength of the siding will be based on the type of clapboard wood that was used.